Nature’s Spice Rack

 Spicebush berry is sometimes called Appalachian Allspice, a spice it somewhat resembles.
 The berries are ready to pick once they turn bright red, as long as you can beat the birds to them.
 The twigs and bark can also be used, usually for brewing tea, but we were after the berries.

 David gathered nearly a quart, which we dried and froze.
 Their flavor is similar to allspice but more complex, with hints of citrus and black pepper.
 We haven’t cooked with the berries yet but could imagine adding them to a marinade for quail or game hens or grinding a spoonful into a dry rub.
-And we’re sure they’d be delicious seasoning the topping for apple crisp or steeped in custard.
+And we’re sure they’d be delicious flavoring the topping for apple crisp or steeped in custard.

 Our friend Chef Babz Nartowicz turned us on to sumac.
 We didn’t realize that the shrub growing in Kentucky yards and along the edge of woodlands was the same as the sumac flavoring so many Middle Eastern dishes.
 The sumac family also includes cashews, pistachios and mangoes.
 And here’s some helpful advice – poison sumac has white berries; the berries of culinary sumac are red.